fossxo/fossxo-gdd/source/technical-design/packaging.rst

 *   The executable and game assets are stored in the user's program files directory. [#autoconstants]_
 *   The game's configuration and user data is stored in the user's games directory.
-*   Optionally, shortcuts are placed on the desktop and in the start menu.
+*   Shortcuts are placed in the start menu and optionally on the desktop.
 *   The game is listed in the Programs & Features control panel so it can easily be uninstalled.
-*   The version number listed in the installer and control panel match that of the game.
+*   The version number listed in the installer and control panel match that of the game. [#getenv]_

 The game might require some additional Windows specific resources to run, such as the Microsoft Visual C++ redistributable.
 These items are included in the